 - Number of partners or directors and staff ratios

 To assess the risk, the underwriter will require a fully completed proposal form which they will consider in detail.
 They will also look at the firm's website or they may look even deeper into a firms background including Companies House and any online reviews.

 There are approximately 30 insurers currently underwriting in the surveyors PI market.
-This provides healthy competition and many options for most RICS firms, although the number of insurers reduces significantly where a firm has exposure to higher risk work such as survey and valuation.
+This provides healthy competition and many options for most RICS firms.
+However, the number of insurers reduces significantly where a firm has exposure to higher risk work such as survey and valuation.
 Most insurance companies only accept enquiries through their network of insurance brokers.
 We have access to many of the leading insurance companies active in the surveyors professional indemnity insurance, so please contact us.

 The Assigned Risks Pool (ARP) is a facility put in place by the Royal Institute of Chartered Surveyors to provide temporary cover for their members' firms who are unable to secure professional indemnity insurance in the open market.
 There could be a variety of reasons why a firm is unable to obtain PI insurance.
 It will normally be because they have become a 'distressed risk' due to claims problems and no insurance company wants to insure them.

 We assist accountancy firms who have found it necessary to enter the ARP and are now looking to return to find professional indemnity insurance in the open market.

 The presentation of your business to insurers is more important than you may think.
 It will influence the prospective insurer's perception of your business and therefore if information is badly represented this could influence both their judgement and the premium they offer.

 Quite simply, they are considering the risk, or not, that your business may pose to them.
 Ensure all information is clearly provided, along with the relevant promotional materials such as corporate brochure and website details as appropriate.

 The RICS rules require minimum levels of indemnity (cover) which is based on the firm's fee income: